Kubernetes cheatsheet

 Using Kubeadm

-To install Kubernetes using kubeadm
+To install Kubernetes using kubeadm, follow these steps:

 -